top of page

 Q: What is a warmline?

-A warmline is a peer-run phone network that allows people that need to talk about how to handle difficult experiences related to their gender identity/expression and/or sexual orientation, behavioral health challenges, and daily life.
+A warmline is a peer-run phone network that allows people the need to talk about how to handle difficult experiences related to their gender identity/expression and/or sexual orientation, behavioral health challenges, and daily life.
 This does not replace crisis hotlines, but is a non-threatening, voluntary resource for people that just need someone to listen or talk to.

 You are welcome to call us at 410-523-1694 during normal operating hours.
 If we are not available, leave a message and we will get back to you as soon as possible.
 If you need to talk with a hotline immediately please call Baltimore Crisis Response, Inc, a multi-service crisis intervention center providing 24-hour crisis intervention services, shelter, transitional housing, and community education.
 Crisis intervention program services are available to anyone in need 24-hours a day, 7 days a week.
 Call 410-433-5175 or 410-433-5255.
 If you need emergency medical attention, call 911.